 Andrew has lived beside Cottonwood Creek for 25 years.
 Reliant on its water quality and watchful of its flow rate during freshet, he is keenly aware of the requirement to safeguard all Kootenay watersheds against the downstream effects of industrial activities.

-As a founding board member and spokesperson for the Cottonwood Lake Preservation Society, he celebrated as the Nelson community-at-large galvanized, fundraiser and purchased 49 ha. of mature forest up-slope of Cottonwood Lake Regional Park, gifting it to the Nature Conservancy of Canada, to be protected perpetuity.
+As a founding board member and spokesperson for the Cottonwood Lake Preservation Society, he celebrated as the Nelson community-at-large galvanized, fundraiser and purchased 49 ha. of mature forest up-slope of Cottonwood Lake Regional Park, gifting it to the Nature Conservancy of Canada, to be protected in perpetuity.

 A building contractor for over 30 years, Andrew appreciates the need for the lumber that our forests provide.
 That said, he’s convinced that status quo logging practices/attitudes must change, especially in this time of climate crisis and ecological distress.